erwbgy/puppet-activemq/README.md

 systemUsage.

-If jolokia support is enabled then connection and queue monitoring scripts are run from cron writing to local log files.
+If jolokia support is enabled then connection and queue monitoring scripts are run from cron every minute writing to local log files.

 ## Support